What types of social media activities can students get in trouble for?

 My child has gotten in trouble; what do I do now?

 If your child has gotten in trouble with the school for social media use, you should review with your child the school’s bullying and harassment or social media policies and consult an attorney to understand your child’s rights.
-There are many potential consequences for social media use by students and it is best to have an attorney, like Susan Stone, who understands your child’s rights.
-If your child has gotten in trouble for social media use, contact Ms. Stone to discuss.
+There are many potential consequences for social media use by students and it is best to have an attorney who understands your child’s rights.

 What are the potential consequences?

 Schools are required to have bullying and harassment policies.
 Violations of these policies or other inappropriate social media use can result in possible suspension or expulsion.
 Student-athletes can also have consequences for inappropriate social media use including suspension or removal from the sports team.
 Threats of violence or other illegal activity could also warrant criminal prosecution.